unitedstates/licensing/index.md

 ### Open Government Data: Best-Practices Language for Making Data "License-Free"

-Public government data is becoming an increasingly important part of the modern free press, industries from weather forecasting to business intelligence, and the repertoire of tools that can increase the efficiency of government services and support civic participation.
+Public data generated or commissioned by government bodies is becoming an increasingly important part of the public sphere — from new forms of civic participation, journalism, transparency and accountability to new opportunities for innovation and growth.

+The United States has a long legal tradition of ensuring that public information created by Federal government employees is exempt from U.S. copyright and remains free for everyone to use without restriction.

+Furthermore, leading open data standards and principles, such as the 2007 ‘8 Principles of Open Government Data’, state that official data publishers should place no restrictions on the reuse of government information.

+We think it is essential that public information remains in the public domain, and there are no legal restrictions on its use by the public worldwide.
+Hence we think that the principle that applies to public data from Federal government should be applied to information at all levels of government - and all US government information should be explicitly dedicated to the public domain, and marked as such.

 Open government data has been defined in many ways.
 [One definition][1] uses eight core principles.
 As a definition, it does not attempt to say what should be open but rather articulates the consensus understanding of what it means to be open.
 One principle, in its simplest form, states that open government data is "license-free," or in other words that the data has no restrictions on use except as set forth in law.